Thank you for your interest in presenting at the Global Education Conference.

 Presentations must be non-commercial.
 For-profit entities should help support this effort and need to be sponsors to present.
 Interest in commercial sponsorship or presentations should be directed to Steve Hargadon at email@example.com.

-Proposals can be submitted from August 15th until November 4, 2017, and we will begin accepting proposals on a rolling basis starting September 1st.
+Proposals can be submitted until November 5, 2018, and we will begin accepting proposals on a rolling basis starting September 1st.
 We encourage you to submit your proposal as early as possible because as soon as a proposal is accepted, you are given the ability to select from the available presentation times (the time choices become increasingly limited closer to the event).
 You may submit more than one proposal.

 Your presentation proposal, once submitted, will be listed on the Global Education Conference website, with the opportunity for members of this network to view, comment on, and/or "like" your presentation proposal.
 This will give you and the other members of this site the chance to share ideas and to make connections before, during, and after the conference.
 Additionally, it will allow us to gauge the popularity of your topic or approach.
 It is our intention that all serious proposals be given the opportunity to be presented.